SharkTal/ownserver/webservers.md

 Configuration is now done.
 By navigating to your server's address you should see a Tomcat 8 welcome page.
 You should now be able to deploy your .war packages to `/var/lib/tomcat8/webapps/` and Tomcat should automatically deploy them and they should be accessible via the default http port.

 # Nginx advanced setup
-If you wish to host static pages or maybe PHP applications on your server in addition to Java applications running on Tomcat, you will need to a little bit of configuration.
+If you wish to host static pages or PHP applications on your server in addition to Java applications running on Tomcat, you will need to do a little bit of configuration.

 ## Static web pages
 To host static web pages we need to stop Nginx from proxying every single request to Tomcat.
 In `/etc/nginx/sites-available/default` we need to specify which requests we want to relay to Tomcat: